 EcoArmour lasts a lot longer than traditional erosion control blankets.
 Our solution will provide 20 or more years of protection.
 Plus, with a variety of oxides in the formula, we can alter the colour of the application to your taste.

 Its advanced technology makes it the ideal erosion control and stabilisation product for:

-Including all substrates:
+including all substrates:

-With similar application to EcoArmour, Shotcrete is the process of pneumatically projecting mortar or concrete onto a surface or substrate at high velocity.
+With a similar application to EcoArmour, Shotcrete is the process of pneumatically projecting mortar or concrete onto a surface or substrate at high velocity.

 The solution can come prepared in either a wet mix or a dry mix, with the latter needing the addition of water just before its intended use.

 You should also be aware that Shotcrete cannot be applied when rainfall is imminent.
-Water exposure to unset shotcrete can cause it to run or slip, reducing the strength and durability of the product once it dries.
+Water exposure to unset Shotcrete can cause it to run or slip, reducing the strength and durability of the product once it dries.

-Although all three methods will assist with batter stabilisation and erosion control, EcoArmour is the only solution that can support these functions in the most environmentally friendly, safe and cost-effective manner.
+Although all three methods will assist with batter stabilisation and erosion control, EcoArmour is the only solution that can support these functions in the most environmentally friendly, safe, and cost-effective manner.